samsonosiomwan/web-analysis-app/README.md

   - 1. Create a bar plot.
   - 2. Create a pie plot

-The program output should look like the following:
+The program output looks like the following:

 ```bash